 Finding adequate shelter is next.
 Ideally, it is best to look for shelter that has some sun exposure or natural windbreaks.
 If possible look for shelter a safe distance from running water sources such as rivers or streams as they have potential to flood without notice, especially in the spring.
 Instead look for low-hanging evergreen limbs, hallowed out logs or cave-like rock cropping.
 A bed of dried leaves or pine needles can be a warm buffer between you and the cold ground.

-Assuming you did not bring a reliable fire-making source with you it is time to secure some material such as tender, kindling and something to make a spark such as sharp rock or a few good sticks for making a friction fire.
-Once your fires is going strong and only if it is daylight hours, consider putting items on the fire such as damp moss or leaves to cause smoke.
+Assuming you did not bring a reliable fire-making source with you it is time to secure some material such as tinder, kindling and something to make a spark such as sharp rock or a few good sticks for making a friction fire.
+Once your fire is going strong and only if it is daylight hours, consider putting items on the fire such as damp moss or leaves to cause smoke.
 On a bright day smoke can be seen for miles and can signal help.
 If it is dark wait until morning to make your smoke signal.

 Although the human body can go without water for several days it is not wise to do so.
 You need to stay hydrated.
 Thanks to a nasty parasite called Giardia that lives in nearly all streams, rivers or ponds do not drink from these sources unless you have a way of sterilizing the water first.
 Instead opt for rainwater, snow or early morning dew run off which has pooled in rock piles or cupped in leaves.
 A sip here and there is better than nothing.